StephenButters13/onlineStore/SRS.md

 ## Introduction

 In this section, you should give a brief overview of what your project will be.
 Describe the software system you are building and what problems it solves.
 You should also give a short description of the stakeholders (users of the system) and what their needs are.
 There is no set formatting requirement, but you should maintain a consistent structure across future sections.
 Not all members must contribute to this section.
+The software system that our group are building is an online bookstore.
+The program would display an image of the books a user could buy or rent.
 ## Requirements

 Each group member must supply at least three functional requirements for the project.
 Each requirement should be written in the following format: